-Experts noticed a connection between genes and anxiety even before discovering the role of DNA and genes.
+Experts noticed a connection between genes and anxiety before discovering the role of DNA and genes.

-If you have an immediate relative with anxiety, there is a 2 to 6 times increased risk of developing it.
+If you have an immediate relative with anxiety, there are 2 to 6 times increased risk of developing it.

 The serotonin transporter gene (5-HTT) is one of the well-researched genes for anxiety.

 Serotonin is a neurotransmitter or a brain chemical.